 However, the downside of this theory is that unless an underpinning regulatory framework is introduced, then nobody could actually know how to invest and rely on this currency for their livelihood, and that is a problem.

 I have tested 40+ crypto brokers.
 You can find the best cryptocurrency brokers below.
+This is by far the easiest way to get started with cryptocurrencies.

 I’m sure you already heard of Bitcoin, Ethereum, Ripple, Litecoin or Monero.
 There are many cryptocurrency brokers that have these cryptocurrencies on their platform.